Basco History, Family Crest & Coats of Arms

 The surname Basco was first found in Wiltshire, where they held a family seat from ancient times, after the Norman Conquest in 1066.
 They were conjecturally descended from Edward a tenant of William d'Eu as shown in the Domesday Book taken in 1086 by William Duke of Normandy showing the lands granted by the king to his nobles.

-Important Dates for the Basco family
+Early History of the Basco family

 This web page shows only a small excerpt of our Basco research.
 Another 75 words (5 lines of text) covering the years 1600 and 1975 are included under the topic Early Basco History in all our PDF Extended History products and printed products wherever possible.

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Bascum, Bascomb, Bascome, Bascombe, Bascom, Baskomb, Boscomb and many more.